dimag0g/nios_duino/README.md

 will be used to interact with hadware modules you want to connect to your dev board.
 It is recommended to make UART baud rate software-configurable.
-It should be possible to include several UARTs and easily integrate them in Arduino framework as Serial1, Serial2, etc.
+It should be possible to include several UARTs and easily integrate them in Arduino framework as `Serial1`, `Serial2`, etc.

 - EPCS controller.
 You only need it if you plan to store your software in EPCS.
 [Here](https://www.altera.com/support/support-resources/knowledge-base/solutions/rd04112006_450.html)'s
-an article describing how to program the EPCS device with FPGA SOF file and software ELF file simultaneously
+an article describing how to program the EPCS device with FPGA SOF file and software ELF file simultaneously.

-- JTAG UART, LCD or any other compoment which can be selected as STDIN/STDOUT.
+- JTAG UART, 16x2 LCD or any other compoment which can be selected as STDIN/STDOUT.

 - Timer.
-This will enable time functions, such as millis() and micros().
+This will enable time functions, such as `millis()` and `micros()`.

 Programming model
 -----------------

 Digital pins are accessible by index, starting from 0.
-That is, digitalWrite(0, LOW) will set PIO pin 0 to LOW.
+That is, `digitalWrite(0, LOW)` will set PIO pin 0 to LOW.

 Unlike actual AVR chips, QSys components don't share pins with each other.
 This means you can use all the PIO pins and SPI/UART modules in parallel.